zig-community/Zig-Showdown/README.md

 ### Asset Building

 Assets are spread over 3 different folders:
-- `assets`: Contains the final assets that will be shipped with the game.
-This folder is completly auto-generated and the folder is not included in the repository.
+- `assets-src`: Source formats for the files that are from the original editor.
+Files here are for example blender or gimp project files.
 - `assets-in`: Intermediate asset files in commonly editable formats like png, obj.
 These files get compiled in the `zig build assets` step into a file into `assets`.
-- `assets-src`: Source formats for the files that are from the original editor.
-Files here are for example blender or gimp project files.
+- `zig-cache/bin/assets`: Contains the final assets that will be shipped with the game.
+This folder is completly auto-generated and the folder is not included in the repository.

 When invoking `zig build assets`, the build system will search for files in `assets-in` and will translate them into the game-custom format which are stored in `assets`.